sysprog21/khttpd/README.md

 # khttpd

 `khttpd` is an experimental HTTP server implemented as Linux kernel module.
-The server defaults to port 8081 but this can be easily configured using command line arguments to the LKM.
+The server defaults to port 8081, but this can be easily configured using command line argument `port=?` when you are about to load the kernel module.

 ## TODO
 * Request queue and/or cache